There is something incredibly fascinating about a pregnant belly.

-About midway through pregnancy, the top of your uterus is at the height of your belly button.
+About midway through pregnancy, the top of your uterus is at the middle of your pregnancy bump.

-If you’ve always had an ‘innie’ belly button you might notice it getting shallower or even flattening out.
+If you’ve always had an ‘innie’ you might notice it getting shallower or even flattening out.

 As your baby is growing and your pregnant belly gets bigger, this will become more pronounced.
 Some women even find their ‘innie’ becomes an ‘outie’.

-The skin around your belly button can also become very itchy.
+The skin around this area of your belly can also become very itchy.
 This is due to the skin stretching – causing those trademark stretch marks.

 You can use a pregnancy friendly lotion – like coconut oil – on the area, if it helps to relieve the irritation.